 Adding Additional Domains to your Account

 All TitanHost plans include the ability to add an unlimited number of additional domains to your account.
-You can easily add an "addon domain" to your account via cPanel.
+You can easily add additional to your account via cPanel.

-Start by logging into the cPanel associated with your account and going to the Addon Domain module (you can do this by searching for it or clicking it in the list of choices from the cPanel homepage).
+Start by logging into the cPanel associated with your account and going to the Domains module (you can do this by searching for it or clicking it in the list of choices from the cPanel homepage).

-Start by entering in your addon domain (without WWW or any other prefix) into the New Domain Name box.
-For instance, to add bazinga.com as an addon domain, simply enter bazinga.com into the input box.
+Start by entering in your domain name (without WWW or any other prefix) into the Domain box.
+For instance, to add bazinga.com, simply enter bazinga.com into the input box.
 Once you have entered a value for the new domain name, the Subdomain field below will automatically fill in with a value.

-An addon domain is an additional domain that the system stores as a subdomain of your main site.
-So if the cPanel account's primary domain is titanhost.io, if the domain bazinga.com was added to that account, by default the domain would have a subdomain "alias" of bazinga.titanhost.io.
+When you add an additional domain, the system stores it as a subdomain of your main site.
+So if the cPanel account's primary domain is titanhost.io, if the domain bazinga.com was added to that account, by default the domain would have a subdomain "alias" of bazinga.titanhost.io (or similar).

 From here, specify a value for Document Root.
 Document root refers to the directory/folder that this domain points to in your account.
 The value you enter here depends on your specific use case, but there are some best practices to follow.

-If the addon domain you're adding relates to a new WordPress installation that doesn't already exist, you should enter the domain (again with no prefixes) into the Document Root folder, i.e. bazinga.com.
+If the domain you're adding relates to a new WordPress installation that doesn't already exist, you should enter the domain (again with no prefixes) into the Document Root folder, i.e. bazinga.com.
 The directory you enter will be created automatically if it doesn't exist.
 If the domain you're adding should point to an existing WordPress install, the Document Root folder should be the same as the primary domain for that site.